Geographic Mobility over the Life-Cycle

 Riders on the Storm

-Online food delivery platforms typically operate through a controversial business model that relies on subcontracting self-employed workers, known as riders.
-We quantify the labor-market effects of the Spanish Riders' Law in 2021 that established the presumption of dependent employment for riders using a search and matching model.
-Riders with heterogeneous preferences for leisure trade off work flexibility and easier employability as self-employed against enjoying higher wages as employees.
-Our main finding is that the reform led to a higher share of employees but failed to fully absorb the large flows of workers transiting out of self-employment and decreased riders' wages, resulting in welfare losses.
-However, complementing the reform with a payroll tax cut for platforms hiring employees preserves employment levels and increases riders' welfare.
+Digital platforms typically operate through a controversial business model that relies on subcontracting self-employed workers.
+We develop an equilibrium model of the labor market to quantify the effects of the Spanish Riders’ Law in 2021, which establishes the presumption of dependent employment for food delivery couriers, known as riders.
+Heterogeneous riders trade off work flexibility and easier employability as self-employed against higher hourly wages as employees.
+We find that the reform failed in fully absorbing the large outflows from self-employment or in increasing wages.
+However, complementing the reform with a payroll tax cut for complier platforms preserves riders’ welfare levels.